Parker Variant Review – Great Affordable Adjustable Option

 Parker Variant Description & Features

-• Materials and Finish – The Variant is machine tooled from a solid brass & zamak alloy.
-The standard finish is chrome satin (VARSC), then one model has a rose gold handle (VARRG), and another has a graphite handle (VARGR).
+- Materials and Finish – The Variant is machine tooled from a solid brass & zamak alloy.
+The standard finish is chrome satin (VARSC), and one model has a rose gold handle (VARRG), and another has a graphite handle (VARGR).

-• Closed Comb – This razor is closed bomb which means the bottom lip of the head does not have gaps within a comb.
+- Closed Comb – This razor is closed comb, which means the bottom lip of the head does not have gaps within a comb.
 You’ll find grooves indented on the bottom lip that assist with making the shave smoother.

 Here are three settings to give you an idea of the blade gap and aggressiveness, from 1 – 5.